 Tips:

-Names can include alphanumeric characters as well as the special characters /
+Names can include alphanumeric characters as well as the special characters /, ,, ' and -.

 Phone number must be 8 integer digits and start with 8, 9, or 6.